Pilots: Know Before You Go!

-Overflight regulations within Olympic Coast, Greater Farallones, Monterey Bay and Channel Islands National Marine Sanctuaries require that motorized aircraft maintain minimum altitudes above specified locations.
+Overflight regulations within Olympic Coast, Greater Farallones, Monterey Bay and Channel Islands National Marine Sanctuaries require that motorized aircraft maintain minimum altitudes above specified coastal waters.
 Failure to comply with these minimum altitude limits is presumed to disturb marine mammals and seabirds and is a violation of federal regulations for the sanctuaries.

-Overflight prohibitions have been in place for many years, and in February 2012 a Final Rule standardized National Oceanic and Atmospheric Administration (NOAA) overflight regulations across the sanctuaries to reflect a consistent and clear regulatory approach.
+Minimum altitude limits have existed within sanctuaries for many years, and in February 2012 a Final Rule standardized National Oceanic and Atmospheric Administration (NOAA) overflight regulations across the sanctuaries to reflect a consistent and clear regulatory approach.
 The regulatory modifications were required by the FAA in order to post a clear notice to pilots on aeronautical charts about NOAA's regulated overflight zones within national marine sanctuaries.

 Why Fly Higher?

 Direct flyovers or multiple passes over sensitive wildlife areas can harm wildlife and be unsafe for pilots.
 These NOAA overflight regulations pertain to all aircraft, including both rotary-wing and fixed-wing aircraft.

 Successful breeding is critical for seabird populations.
 Seabirds have low reproductive rates and are susceptible to climate variability, prey availability and oceanic conditions.
 Seabirds form dense breeding colonies on offshore rocks, isolated sea stacks, islands and steep mainland cliffs.
 These areas are relatively void of land predators.
 However, low flying aircraft disrupt seabird nesting activities and cause adults to flee from and abandon their nests, which can break and knock eggs from the nest, or leave eggs and chicks exposed to predators.
 Monitoring data has shown that high levels of disturbance, including frequent mild disturbances or a single severe event, can cause complete breeding failure of a seabird colony, and/or result in colony abandonment.